life-itself/web3/README.md

 ## Iron-manning the pro arguments

-Here we collect the best theses for why this is important/interesting/world-changing.
+Here we collect the best theses for why blockchain/crypto“currency”/web3 is supposedly important/interesting/world-changing.

 ### Bitcoin